 SEO practitioners have seen the writing on the wall for years.
 If you really care about ranking well in Google, now it’s past time to pay attention to social.
 Almost two months ago we learned empirically that more +1 on Google+ means better ranking in Google.

 I’ve spent a couple of years hinting to my clients that they should pay more attention to social; now I’m *strongly* suggesting it by outlining a few simple steps they can take (or I can take for them) in the social realm.

 Step 1: More Social Outlets

 Google Plus is a must.
+(Edit: You know what else is a must?
+Making sure you’re reading timely advice instead of an article from 2013!)
 People don’t use it, but Google relies on it for organic rankings, so your organization should use it.
 If you want to pick your battles and only use three outlets, pick Facebook and Twitter too.
 But why stop there?
 It’s so easy to work once and have it propagate to multiple outlets.